CognitiveScale/cortex-certifai-examples/tutorials/README.md

 * Certifai Toolkit
 * Scan Definition file (from part 1)
 * A model of your choice
-* Train and Predict functions for the model
+* Train (if applicable) and Predict functions for the model

 ### Documentation
 These tutorials have docs to be followed along, which can be found at: https://cognitivescale.github.io/cortex-certifai/docs/about